 Did you know that each make and model of vehicle has a preferred oil as per the manufactures specifications?

-Due to each make/ model are designed differently with individual stresses and strains to deal with on engine components.
+Due to each make/ model being designed differently with individual stresses and strains to deal with on engine components.
 Manufacturers have designed the vehicle to work with oil of a certain grade and viscosity to help your engine cope.

 It is vitally important that the correct engine oils are used, especially in modern engines to ensure engine longevity, better emissions, and prevent internal carbon build-up.
-Using the incorrect oil results in poor lubrication, affecting the performance of your engine, incurring costly repairs.
+Using the incorrect oil results in poor lubrication, affecting the performance of your engine, and incurring costly repairs.

 A year after the MOT lockdown extension be sure to double check if yours is due

 Its been a year since MOTs due between 30th March 2020 and 31st July 2020 were given a 6 month extension due to the Covid pandemic.
 The automatic 6 months extension was put in place to help limit the need to leave your home.